bmanders716/bmanders716.github.io/cookbook.md

 Madeira Cake.

-_Ingredients_--10†oz. of flour.
+_Ingredients_--10‡Ø∫. of flour.
-               10†oz. of lump sugar.
+               10‡Ø∫. of lump sugar.
-               º†lb. of butter.
+               Ï†¨b. of butter.
                6 eggs.
-               Ω gill of water.
+               Ì†ßill of water.

 _Method._--Boil the water and sugar to a syrup.